TaylorJadin/jadin.me/content/posts/2022/12/trying-out-arc/index.md

     image: arc.webp
 ---

-Got my invite for [Arc](https://arc.net/) and I think I'm going to kick the tires on it for a week as my main browser.
+I got an the beta invite for [Arc](https://arc.net/) and I think I'm going to kick the tires on it for a week as my main browser.
 So far, I'd say it has some really smart ideas and genuinely really useful features, but I think some of its opinions on browsing workflows probably won't stick with me long-term.

 I like the way the address bar and pinned tabs work, [Easels](https://www.youtube.com/watch?v=ukquBSOpmTk&t=476s) are genius, and [Boosts](https://youtu.be/53KQ2wUZG2s) have a ton of potential.
 That being said, so far I'm left just wishing Easels and Boosts were extensions I could add to Firefox.[^1]